HerrSchwarz/status4spring/README.md

 ## Requirements

-You will need to set up:
+If you use Spring boot with default template configuration (prefix=classpath:/templates and suffix=.html) you only need to set up the controller in your Spring config.
+Otherwise you will need to set up:

 - Spring WebMVC
-- Thymeleaf (needs access to 'messages/status_messages.properties')
+- Thymeleaf (needs access to 'messages/status_messages.properties', prefix should be set up similar to Spring Boot projects)

 ## What you get

-You will get three pages:
+You will get one page with different information:

+- Status page
-- Status page, with some information about your system
+    -  with some information about your system incl. version of your project
+    - System properties
+    - Environment variables
-- Version page with only your version (can be used to check the version after a deployment, e.g. with ansible)
+- Version page, delivers version only (can be used to check the version after a deployment, e.g. with ansible)
-- Health page, representing the health of the server (need HealthInspectors to be configured)
+- Health page, representing the health of the server (need HealthInspectors to be configured). delivers json

 You will find these pages: